chromium/chromium/tools/binary_size/libsupersize/README.md

 SuperSize is comprised of two parts:

-1. A command-line tool for creating and inspecting `.size` files,
+1. A command-line tool for creating and inspecting `.size` and `.sizediff` files,
-2. A web app for visualizing `.size` files.
+2. A web app for visualizing `.size` and `.sizediff` files.

 For more details, see [//tools/binary_size/libsupersize/docs].